benhamad/blog/2024-04-12-dramalive.md

 That said, a particular link is heavily shared in the internet to be used with this application, it's available to anyone searching for the name of the application online.
-And with tiktok and other social media platforms, it's shared widely.
+And with TikTok and other social media platforms, it got shared more and more.

 This link is for a service called "fgcode".
 This service seems to be offering some sort of playlist editor, where you provide your own m3u8 playlist and can